What happened to the first Brighton team to play at Withdean?

 Charlie Oatway

-Withdean’s first game also happened to be the first Albion game of a man who would go onto become a club legend over the course of the next decade.
+The first game at Withdean also happened to be the first Brighton game for a man who would go onto become an Albion legend over the course of the next decade.

-Oatway would go onto play 248 times for the Albion, becoming club captain as well as winning two league titles and one play off final.
+Oatway would go onto play 248 times for the Albion.
+He became club captain, won two league titles and one play off final.

-A broken ankle forced him into retirement in 2007 but his Albion story wasn’t done as he returned to the club as first team coach under Gus Poyet.
+A broken ankle forced him into retirement in 2007 but his Albion story wasn not done as he returned to the club as first team coach under Gus Poyet.

 Paul Rogers playing for Brighton